affandial/soft-ui-dashboard-laravel/README.md

 4. Copy `.env.example` to `.env` and updated the configurations (mainly the database configuration)
 5. In your terminal run `php artisan key:generate`
-6. Run `php artisan migrate --seed` to create the database tables and seed the roles and users tables
+6. Run `php artisan migrate --seed` to create the database tables and seed the roles and users tables note :  u can run `php artisan migrate --class=DataPatient` for specefic seeder
 7. Run `php artisan storage:link` to create the storage symlink (if you are using **Vagrant** with **Homestead** for development, remember to ssh into your virtual machine and run the command from there).

 ## Usage
 Register a user or login with default user **admin@softui.com** and password **secret** from your database and start testing (make sure to run the migrations and seeders for these credentials to be available).

 Besides the dashboard, the auth pages, the billing and table pages, there is also has an edit profile page.
 All the necessary files are installed out of the box and all the needed routes are added to `routes/web.php`.
 Keep in mind that all of the features can be viewed once you login using the credentials provided or by registering your own user.

 ## Versions
 [<img src="https://github.com/creativetimofficial/public-assets/blob/master/logos/html-logo.jpg?raw=true" width="60" height="60" />](https://demos.creative-tim.com/argon-dashboard-pro/pages/dashboards/dashboard.html?ref=sudl-readme)